nchase/memetica/src/_apps.md

 Recently I discovered [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) which has made tmux even better.

+## Flycut

+[Flycut](https://github.com/TermiT/Flycut) (formerly known as Jumpcut) is an extremely fast and simple clipboard manager for macOS.

+For me, clipboard management is one of those things that's really difficult to live without once you've integrated it into your workflow.
+Having ~a day's worth of stuff that I've copied to my clipboard is like having a second brain.

 ## Kap.app

 [Kap.app](https://getkap.co) is a useful screencap app.
 It makes it easy to